 Graduate Coordinator: Steve Thachuk

-- Continuing development of professional and scholarly competence within their area of specialization.
+- Continue development of professional and scholarly competence within their area of specialization.

-- Continuing development of individual talent, musical interests and philosophies to be used creatively to preserve and extend the cultural heritage of music.
+- Continue development of individual talent, musical interests, and philosophies to be used creatively to preserve and extend the cultural heritage of music.

-- Artistic and intellectual rigor in the organization, interpretation, communication and dissemination of musical knowledge.
+- Continue development of artistic and intellectual rigor in the organization, interpretation, communication, and dissemination of musical knowledge.

-- Pedagogical skills fundamental to their area of specialization applicable across a variety of music and music-related professions.
+- Develop skills fundamental to their area of specialization applicable across a variety of music and music-related professions.

-- Professional competence in the execution of business processes and practices commonly employed within their area of specialization.
+- Develop professional competence in the execution of business processes and practices commonly employed within their area of specialization.